SCHH-Commons/presentations/ai-intro/index.md

 **Married, father of 6 (including triplets), retired in 2024**

-**+45 years in software engineering, in both hands-on and management roles**
+**+45 years in software engineering, in both hands-on and leadership roles**
 - 9 years in the US Air Force
-- 15 years in various defense contracting roles with McDonnell Douglas, General Electric, and General Dynamics
+- 15 years in defense contracting roles with McDonnell Douglas, General Electric, and General Dynamics
   - Software Engineering Manager for the M1A2 Abrams MBT
-- 4 years working with a small startup on DARPA autonomous agents research project
+- 4 years working with a small startup on a DARPA research project involving autonomous agents
 - 18 years working for a non-profit in the academic community
-  - 10 years as director of R&D for their innovation Lab
+  - 10 years as Director of R&D for their Innovation Lab

 Interests included digital imaging, knowledge graphs, digital mapping, and artificial Intelligence